A tool to execute FMUs and couple them to PDE-based solvers using preCICE.

 Usage

 The runner is called from the terminal with the command fmiprecice.
-It takes two input files, one with settings for the FMU simulation and one with settings for preCICE.
+It takes two input files: one with settings for the FMU simulation and one with settings for preCICE.
 Start the runner by pointing to the input files:

 fmiprecice ./fmi-settings.json ./precice-settings.json

 Read on to find out how to install and configure the runner.
-More information about the software, its abilities, and its limitations can be found in [1].
+More information about the software, its abilities, and its limitations can be found in [1] and [2].
 If you are ready to run your first case, have a look at the oscillator tutorial.

 Get the Runner

-pip3 install pyprecice
+pip install pyprecice numpy fmpy

 The software is hosted on GitHub.
 Clone the repository and switch to the root directory: